smithdj/smithdj.github.io/about.md

 ### About

-I'm a quantitative researcher interested in the application of political economy theory and empirical methods to puzzles and problems in international politics, sports, public health, and medicine.
+I'm a quantitative researcher interested in the application of empirical methods, formal models, and political economy to puzzles in international politics, sports, public health, and medicine.

-A repository of my work can be found [here](https://smithdj.github.io/#publications).
+A repository of my work can be found [here](./#publications).

-You'll find a list of my [publications](https://smithdj.github.io/publications), [presentations](https://smithdj.github.io/presentations), and [ongoing projects](https://smithdj.github.io/ongoing), with links to the articles, analysis, or code, where possible.
+You'll find a list of my [publications](./publications), [presentations](./presentations), and [ongoing projects](./ongoing), with links to the articles, analysis, or code, where possible.

 <br />